aerogear-attic/aerogear-js/src/pipeline/README.md

     });

-    // Update an existing piece of data in the allData var we read earlier allData[0].data.title = "Updated Task";
+    // Update an existing piece of data in the allData var we read earlier var toUpdate = allData[ 0 ];
+    toUpdate.data.title = "Updated Task";
-    myPipe.save( allData[0] );
+    myPipe.save( toUpdate );

-#### Delete data - delete( [Mixed options] )
+#### Delete data - delete( Mixed toRemove, [Object options] )
 Remove data from the server.
 Passing nothing will inform the server to remove all data at this pipe's rest endpoint.
-You may also pass a set of options that is or contains the record identifier of the item you want to delete.

 ##### Parameters
+* **toRemove** - Mixed, the string or integer id representing the item to delete or the entire record which contains the id of the item to delete
-* **options** - Mixed (Optional), For the rest adapter, if this parameter is provided, one option called `record` must be included.
-If this record option is a string or a number, it is assumed that it is the id of an object to be deleted and using the recordId set during creation of the pipe, that item will be deleted.
-If an object is provided, the recordId specified during creation is pulled out of that object to be passed to the server.
-Also, if options is an object, an `ajax` object that will be added to or override any ajax settings set during creation of the pipe using this adapter may also be provided
+* **options** - Object (Optional), an object that will be added to or override any ajax settings set during creation of the pipe

+Example:

 	// Continue use of tasks pipe created earlier
-	// Remove a particular item from the server, again from allData created above myPipe.delete( allData[0].id );
+	// Remove a particular item from the server, using toUpdate created above myPipe.delete( toUpdate.id );

     // Delete all data from the server associated with this pipe myPipe.delete();